microsoft/ProjectOxford-ClientSDK/Speech/SpeechToText/Windows/README.md

 The client library
 ==================

-The Speech To Text API client library is a thin C\# client wrapper for Project Oxford Speech To Text REST APIs.
+The Speech To Text API client library is a thin C\# client wrapper for Microsoft Cognitive Services (formerly Project Oxford) Speech To Text
+REST APIs.

 The easiest way to use this client library is to get microsoft.projectoxford.vision package from [nuget](<http://nuget.org>).